smoelius/ethereum_input_bus/README.md

     npm install -g ipfs mocha truffle ts-interface-builder typescript webpack

-## Building

-Having verified that the above prerequisites are installed, one should be able to build EIB by simply typing `make`.
+With the above packages installed, one should be able to build EIB by simply typing `make`.

 Note that running the [examples](examples/README.md) also requires that [Ganache](https://truffleframework.com/ganache) and [Metamask](https://metamask.io/) be installed.